 Popular Therapeutic Approaches for Anxiety and Depression

-Different therapists may use a variety of techniques depending on their training and your unique needs.
+Different therapists may employ a range of techniques, depending on their training and your unique needs.
 Here are some evidence-based approaches commonly used in individual counseling:

 - Cognitive Behavioral Therapy (CBT): Focuses on identifying and changing negative thought patterns.

-- Dialectical Behavior Therapy (DBT): Helps with emotional regulation and developing mindfulness skills.
+- Dialectical Behavior Therapy (DBT) helps with emotional regulation and the development of mindfulness skills.

-- Acceptance and Commitment Therapy (ACT): Encourages acceptance of emotions and committing to actions aligned with personal values.
+- Acceptance and Commitment Therapy (ACT): Encourages the acceptance of emotions and commitment to actions aligned with personal values.

 - Interpersonal Therapy (IPT): Targets relationship issues that contribute to emotional distress.